ztomasze/sdnd/Combat/Actions/Move.md

 ### climbing and swimming

 This typically means moving at half speed, as per difficult terrain.
 If the climb is particularly treacherous or the water particularly rough, a STR or DEX check may be necessary to make any progress at all.
 On a CF, you either fall or start to drown.

-### object interaction

-During your move, you can make one quick object interaction, such as push open an unlocked door, grab hold of a fallen ally, snatch a torch out of a sconce, or sheathe a sword.
-The GM will tell you if the interaction is complicated enough to require a full [[Use]] action.

 ### uninterrupted movement